It is similar to Dijkstra's algorithm but it can work with graphs in which edges can have negative weights.

 If we want to find the set of reactions where minimum energy is required, then we will need to be able to factor in the heat absorption as negative weights and heat dissipation as positive weights.

-Negative weight edges can create negative weight cycles i.e. a cycle which will reduce the total path distance by coming back to the same point.
+Negative weight edges can create negative weight cycles i.e. a cycle that will reduce the total path distance by coming back to the same point.

 Shortest path algorithms like Dijkstra's Algorithm that aren't able to detect such a cycle can give an incorrect result because they can go through a negative weight cycle and reduce the path length.